Dr Matt Edgeworth

 Matt studied for a BA degree (1987) and a PhD (1992) in Archaeology and Anthropology at the University of Durham.
 He worked as supervisor, Project Officer and Site Director for several commercial archaeology units – including Albion Archaeology, Cambrian Archaeological Projects and Birmingham University Archaeological Fieldwork Unit - carrying out a series of urban surveys and directing excavations in Bedford, Rugby, Manchester, Wednesbury, Birmingham and elsewhere.

 2013 The relationship between archaeological stratigraphy and artificial ground and its significance in the Anthropocene.
 In Waters, C. N., Zalasiewicz, J. A., Williams, M., Ellis, M. A. & Snelling, A. M. (eds), A Stratigraphical Basis for the Anthropocene.
-The Geological Society of London, Lyell Collection Special Publications 395.
-Published on Online First http://dx.doi.org/10.1144/SP395.3
+The Geological Society of London, Lyell Collection Special Publications 395. online

 2012 Follow the cut, follow the rhythm, follow the material.
 Norwegian Archaeological Review 45:1.
 A discussion article with comments from Åsa Berggren, Alfredo González-Ruibal, Tim Ingold, Gavin Lucas, Robin Skeates and Christopher Witmore, and reply to comments.
-Norwegian Archaeological Review 45:1, 76-114..
+Norwegian Archaeological Review 45:1, 76-114. online.

 2012 Fields of artefacts: archaeologies of contemporary scientific discovery.
-BAR 2363, Studies in Contemporary and Historical Archaeology 8 Modern Materials: The proceedings of CHAT Oxford, 2009, edited by Brent Fortenberry & Laura McAtackney, 7-12.
+BAR 2363, Studies in Contemporary and Historical Archaeology 8 Modern Materials: The proceedings of CHAT Oxford, 2009, edited by Brent Fortenberry & Laura McAtackney, 7-12 online.

 2011 Fluid pasts: archaeology of flow.
 London, Bloomsbury Academic.
 More details here